Frequently Asked Questions

 Review of site and building construction applications includes the City of New Albany, City of Columbus, State Fire Marshal, Johnstown Monroe Fire Department, and the Franklin County Health Department.
 Environmental permits are reviewed and issued by the Ohio EPA, US Army Corps of Engineers and Ohio Department of Natural Resources.

-Intel’s factories, and the ancillary jobs that will support them, will be built in the Johnstown-Monroe Local School District and that district will receive revenues as a result of Intel’s investment.
+Intel’s factories are being built in the Johnstown-Monroe Local School District and that district will receive revenues as a result of Intel’s investment.
 We do not anticipate any broad population growth in New Albany or within the New Albany-Plain Local School District as a result of this project.
 Because Intel will likely attract workers from within a 40-mile radius, any growth will be spread throughout central Ohio.
 Still, Ohio’s entire primary, secondary and higher educational system will benefit from this Intel project and the STEM educational opportunities it will present for Ohio’s youth in the coming decades.
 In fact, Intel pledged $100 million toward partnerships with educational institutions to build a pipeline of talent and bolster research programs in the region.

 New Albany has no plans to issue bonds.
 The State of Ohio has committed to funding infrastructure improvements.